SCHOLARSHIP FUND TRUSTEES BIOS

 Isabella Bertoletti, President

-Isabella Bertoletti is a Professor and Chairperson of the Modern Languages and Cultures Department at FIT.
+Isabella Bertoletti is a Professor of Modern Languages and Cultures and the former Chairperson of the Department.
 She was educated in Italy and at the Graduate Center in NY, where she completed a PhD in Comparative Literature.
 Her publications include scholarly essays on Medieval literature, film, psychoanalysis, the history of the Italian language and Italian feminism.
 She has translated works by the Italian political philosophers Paolo Virno, Antonio Negri and Christian Marazzi into English (MIT Press) and is a member of International Pen.
-She is VP for Faculty for the UCE of FIT, Trustee of the UCE of FIT Welfare Fund and has served the UCE on a variety of committees including Executive, Nomination and Election and Grievance and as a delegate to conferences.
+She is acting VP for Contracts and Grievances for the UCE of FIT, Trustee of the UCE of FIT Welfare Fund and has served the UCE as a delegate to national conferences.
 She is a member of NYSUT Civil and Human Rights Committee.

 Secretary